Thursday, April 24, 2025

 Preventive action: what stops repeat complaints

-When to use a Fishbone Diagram in complaint handling
+When to use a Fishbone Diagram in regulated complaint handling

-The same issue keeps resurfacing (e.g. missed SLAs)
+The same issue keeps resurfacing and you need to find the cause (e.g. repeated complaints about the same thing, missed SLAs)

 Resolution happens, but complaints aren’t closed out (e.g. FOS escalations)